hookc

 any relevant responses.

-It is intended to be invoked by git-receive-pack
+It is intended to be invoked by git-receive-pack for hooks such as

 Environment variables

-: 64-character authentication cookie used to validate the hook client to the daemon.
+LINDENII_FORGE_HOOKS_SOCKET_PATH: Absolute path to the UNIX domain socket on which the daemon is listening.LINDENII_FORGE_HOOKS_COOKIE: 64-character authentication cookie used to validate the hook client to the daemon.

 Operation